STAT545-UBC/STAT545-UBC-original-website/block028_character-data.md

 It's bummer that we get a *list* back.
 But it must be so!
 In full generality, split strings must return list, because who knows how many pieces there will be?

-If you are willing to commit to the number of items, you can use `str_split_fixed()` and get a character matrix.
+If you are willing to commit to the number of pieces, you can use `str_split_fixed()` and get a character matrix.
 You're welcome!

 ```r